tooploox/taxonify_gui/manual/filtering_pane/README.md

 ### Modified by

-This field alows to query the items by the last user that modified them.
+This field alows to query the items by the last user that annotated them.

 <p align="center">
   <img src="static/filtering_pane_modified_by.png" border=1>